 General Rules for Riders and ATVs

-- must stay on designated rails
+- stay on designated trails

-- must avoid sensitive and restricted areas at all times, especially wetlands, lakeshores, steep stream banks and hills
+- avoid sensitive and restricted areas at all times, especially wetlands, lakeshores, steep stream banks and hills

 - pedestrians (walkers or joggers) have priority right of way always